2020-2021 General Plan Update

 - Mar.
 11, 2021 - Desert Rural Proposal Open House Summary Report and Slide Deck

 - Mar.
 8, 2021 - Open House Summary Report and Slide Deck

 - Feb.
 18, 2021 - Open House Summary Report and Slide Deck

 The current Scottsdale General Plan was adopted in 2001 and ratified by the voters in 2002.
 The Plan defines the community’s goals for growth, development, character, mobility and a variety of other community aspects.
 Per State Statute, the city is required to update and ratify the General Plan every ten (10) years.

 Under the direction of the City Manager, and as approved by City Council, a thirteen (13) member General Plan Update Citizen Review Committee (CRC) was formed to update the Scottsdale General Plan.
 The CRC was a group made up of representatives from each of the city boards and commissions that has related content in the General Plan.
-Throughout most of 2020, the CRC reviewed and updated General Plan, utilizing the 2014 Task Force recommended draft 2035 General Plan as the baseline plan to complete such.
-The draft 2035 General Plan, as modified and approved by the CRC, is now available for public review and comment, within the Phase 4 portion of the update process noted below.
+Throughout 2020 the CRC reviewed and updated General Plan, utilizing the 2014 Task Force recommended draft 2035 General Plan as the baseline plan to complete such.

 Phase 1 - Data Collection & Analysis (Completed)